spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 ## Publish the Docker Image
-Docker images do not upload to a repository the same way as regular files or archives do.
+Docker Images do not upload to a repository the same way as regular files or archives do.
 Instead, they rely on OCI-Compliant container registries.
-For this example, we will use [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) to upload and distribute our Docker image.
+For this example, we will use [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) to upload and distribute our Docker image.

 >**Note**: As with the AWS EC2 instance from the previously blog, we will be using the same Amazon account login for ECR

-Before starting, make sure that you have the [AWS CLI](https://aws.amazon.com/cli/) installed
+Before starting, make sure that you have the [AWS CLI](https://aws.amazon.com/cli/) installed using the following command:
 ```
 sudo apt  install awscli
 ```